mikeoliphant/NeuralAudio/README.md

 ## Model load behavior

-By default, NAM models are loaded using the NAM Core codebase.
-If you would like to force the use of RTNeural for NAM models, you can use
+By default, models are loaded using the internal NeuralAudio implementation.
+If you would like to force the use of the NAM Core or RTNeural implementations, you can use:

 ```
-NeuralAudio::NeuralModel::SetLSTMLoadMode(loadMode)
+NeuralAudio::NeuralModel::SetWaveNetLoadMode(loadMode)
 ```

 and

 ```
-NeuralAudio::NeuralModel::SetWaveNetLoadMode(loadMode)
+NeuralAudio::NeuralModel::SetLSTMLoadMode(loadMode)
 ```

 where "loadMode" is one of: